Jhowslip/styleguide/README.md

-# Acesso Style Guide
+# acessostyle

-This guide serves as a resource to bring together all our products and to help define their visual and stylistic elements.
-It exists to provide you with the tools and assets you need to further our mission through communications, websites, products and more.

-Use the links on the left to find what you’re looking for or just start exploring.
+The acessostyle UI toolkit is a highly-modular design system for rapid web page development.
+It contains different materials that can be assembled into more complex page layouts.

 ## Getting Started

-guide-style requires [node.js](http://nodejs.org).
+acessostyle requires [node.js](http://nodejs.org).
 Make sure your have `v0.10` or higher installed before proceeding.

 **Start the local development environment:**